ISIB-Group/inspur.sm/docs/edit_smtp_com_module.rst

 ..
 Description

-- Set snmp trap on Inspur server.
+- Set SMTP com information on Inspur server.
+- Only the M6 models support this feature.

 ..
 Aliases